quicwg/base-drafts/draft-ietf-quic-tls.md

 Data is protected using a number of encryption levels:

-- Initial Keys
+- Initial keys
-- Early Data (0-RTT) Keys
+- Early data (0-RTT) keys
-- Handshake Keys
+- Handshake keys
-- Application Data (1-RTT) Keys
+- Application data (1-RTT) keys

-Application Data can only appear in the early data and Application Data levels.
+Application data can only appear in the early data and application data levels.
 Handshake and alert messages may appear in any level.

 The 0-RTT handshake can be used if the client and server have previously communicated.
-In the 1-RTT handshake, the client is unable to send protected Application Data until it has received all of the handshake messages sent by the server.
+In the 1-RTT handshake, the client is unable to send protected application data until it has received all of the handshake messages sent by the server.